-As a public company, following the expiration of a transition period, we will be required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for each annual report on Form 10-K to be filed with the SEC.
-This assessment will need to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
-Once we no longer meet the definition of an emerging growth company, our independent registered public accounting firm will also be required to attest to the effectiveness of our internal control over financial reporting in each annual report on Form 10-K to be filed with the SEC.
-We will be required to disclose changes made in our internal control and procedures on a quarterly basis.
+As a public company, beginning with this annual report on Form 10-K, we are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting for each annual report on Form 10-K to be filed with the SEC.
+This assessment needs to include disclosure of any material weaknesses identified by our management in our internal control over financial reporting.
+Additionally, commencing with this annual report on Form 10-K, our independent registered public accounting firm is required to attest to the effectiveness of our internal control over financial reporting.
+An adverse report may be issued in the event our auditor is not satisfied with the level at which our controls are documented, designed, or operating.